We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 According to GrowthBar, this is surfaced via a propriety ‘topic modelling’ technology that analyzes 100+ high-performing pages on your topic.

-Once you’re happy with your post title and introductory paragraph, you can use GrowthBar’s additional content generation tools to complete it.
+Once you’re happy with your overall draft, you can use GrowthBar’s additional content generation tools to complete it.

 You’ll find most of these in the ‘Drag-and-Drop’ section on the right-hand side of the GrowthBar interface:

-As you can see from the screengrab above, there are two sub-sections here: competitor headlines and suggested images.
+As you can see from the screengrab above, there are two sub-sections here: ‘Drag and Drop Headlines’ and ‘Suggested Images’.

 The suggested images section surfaces images used in similar posts into yours (and gives you the URLs where they can be found).